Bransblu/stocks_analysis/README.md

         Next i
 ----

 The execution times from the original code to refactored code is roughly 7 times faster.
-The use of arrays
+The use of arrays to loop data together impacted the increase in speed.
 ##### Execution times Original
 * Time taken 2017 .4414 seconds
 * Time taken 2018 .4453 seconds